francescomaiomascio/francescomaiomascio/README.md

 ## Overview

-I work on **runtime architecture and execution models** for long-running, stateful, and cognitively-augmented software systems.
+I work on **runtime architecture and execution models** for long-running, stateful and cognitively-augmented software systems.

-My focus is **not** on prompts or models, but on:
+My focus is **not on prompts or models**, but on:

 - how systems **execute**
 - how authority is **enforced**